alishercodecrafter/orderpackscalculator/design.md

 ## Principles

+- There are 3 rules calculation must follow:
+  - #1.
+Only whole packs can be sent.
+Packs cannot be broken open
+  - #2.
+Within the constraints of Rule 1 above, send out the least amount of items to fulfil the order
+  - #3.
+Within the constraints of Rules 1 & 2 above, send out as few packs as possible to fulfil each order (Please note, rule #2 takes precedence over rule #3)
 - The service allows users to input different pack sizes
 - The service calculate the number of packs needed based on the order size and pack sizes
 - Flow: